iroha-one/odoo-docs-ja/_sources/contributing/documentation/content_guidelines.rst.txt

 writing style, some rules still apply to give the reader more clarity and comprehension.

 .. note::
-   We strongly recommend contributors to carefully read the other documents in this *Contribution* section of the documentation.
+   We strongly recommend contributors to carefully read the other documents related to this section of the documentation.
 Good knowledge of the ins and outs of **RST writing** is required to write and submit your contribution.
 Note that it also affects your writing style itself.

-   - :doc:`introduction_guide`
+   - :doc:`../documentation`
    - :doc:`rst_cheat_sheet`
    - :doc:`rst_guidelines`